On some negative motivic homology groups: Proof of Theorem

-If $\dim X=0,$ $\alpha_X$ is clearly an isomorphism (because we may assume $X$ to be a disjoint union of reduced schemes, i.e. a union of spectra of finite fields).
+If $\dim X=0,$ then $\alpha_X$ is clearly an isomorphism (because we may assume $X$ to be a disjoint union of reduced schemes, i.e. a union of spectra of finite fields).

-We prove the theorem by induction on dimension of $X.$ Assume that the theorem holds for schemes of dimension at most $d-1.$ Let $X$ be a scheme of dimension $d.$ We may assume without loss of generality that $X$ is geometrically connected and reduced.
+We prove the theorem by induction on the dimension of $X.$ Assume that the theorem holds for schemes of dimension at most $d-1.$ We prove the assertion for a $d$-dimensional scheme $X.$ By Lemma~\ref{lem:independence}, we may assume without loss of generality that $X$ is geometrically connected and reduced.
 Choose a nonempty closed subscheme $Z$ of $X$ such that $X\setminus Z$ is smooth and $\dim Z<\dim X.$ First, we claim that the inclusion $Z\hookrightarrow X$ induces a surjection